 Nancy never served in the military, but is the proud younger sister of her retired Navy SEAL brother Charles who served his country for 26 years.
 She graduated from SUNY Stony Brook with Bachelor of Arts degree in English.
 She completed the certification program at the Connecticut School of Broadcasting and worked as the Senior News writer for WLNY TV 10/55 News in Melville from 2008 to 2012.

 She joined the Dwyer team part time in August 2015 and was promoted to full time in February 2020.
-Nancy updates our website, social media accounts and can be found at many Veteran events in the community.
+Nancy coordinates events, updates our website, social media accounts and can be found at many Veteran events in the community.

 Adjahni Desire – Veteran Peer Mentor